parsiya/evil-electron/README.md

 cd evil-electron
 # Install dependencies
 npm install
-# Run the app to test it
+# Run the app to test it, you should see the command prompt
 npm start
 # Install asar globally if it's not already installed
 npm install -g asar
-# Package the app into app.asar
+# Package the app into app.asar (modify for non-Windows OS)
 asar pack . release/app.asar --unpack-dir "{**/.git,**/release,**/node_modules}" && rd "release/app.asar.unpacked" /s /q
-# Copy release/app.asar to the place you want
+# Copy release/app.asar to `resources/app.asar` for your target application
 ```

 ## Troubleshooting